 Cost: Google gives 15GB free, Dropbox just 2GB.
 For more, prices climb quickly.

 Account requirements: Recipients often need accounts to download.
+Google Drive frequently prompts recipients to sign in before they can access files, and Dropbox requires accounts for many sharing features.
 That’s friction you don’t need.

 Best Alternatives by Use Case